SuffolkLITLab/legal-tech-class/class/docs/classes/small-firms/2021-legal-tech-small-firms-assignments.md

 Expect to spend a few days working through the training and assessment portions.
 You can retake the assessment portion as needed.

-## Week 3 9/13: Guest Speaker: Diego Alcala.
-Assessing legal technology
+## Week 3 9/13: Guest Speaker: Jared Jasko, Yo Tengo Bot

-We will spend the first 1/2 of class talking with Diego Alcala, a small firm and technology-oriented lawyer in Puerto Rico.

-The second half we will discuss assessing legal software and software quality issues.

 Before class: